Your teen is 18! Your parental rights are different now, as in basically gone.

 If you have a younger teen, check out our Parent Toolkit for Surviving High School

 Have you read my book?!
+Take the time to have these important conversations with your teenagers, even if college is not on their radar.
+There are many life skills that are covered.
 College Bound: The Ultimate List of Conversations to Help Your Teen Through High School

 Pin for later!